Shauna Louise Caffrey

 Research Areas:

-Genres and Media: Fiction, Film and TV, Games, Comics and Graphic Novels, Tourism and Travel
+Genres and Media: Fiction, Film and TV, Comics and Graphic Novels, Poetry, Theatre and Performance

 Email: ruthannewalbank@gmail.com